flokleiser/Break-HSLU/README.md

         - pulls your focus away from work and onto the scenery
         - makes you put stress etc into context (insignificant etc)
         - puts you back in work mode after a few minutes

-    - <ins>**Over time**:
-        - learns your optimal work/break interval
+        - learns your optimal work/break interval and preferred sounds/scenes over time
-        - learns your preferred sounds/scenes

 3. **Which medium (and why)**
    - App/Website, ease of use, whatever device